OleksiyRudenko/gha-git-credentials/README.md

 [GitHub Action](https://github.com/features/actions) for setting up git credentials.

-This project deployment workflow uses this action.
+This project deployment workflow uses this action to build its own distribution package.

 This can be useful when workflow provides for creating commits (e.g. when publishing content) and/or pushing commits to remote repos.